 Considering its enormous size and weight (5,500 pounds), the 2010 Chevy Tahoe still provides ample acceleration.
 And if you need to haul a large load, such as a camper or boat, the Tahoe is really at its best.
 Even without last year's larger 6.2 liter V8, few SUVs can match up with the Tahoe when it comes to towing.

 The Tahoe also provides a smooth and comfortable ride.
 And while there is a tradeoff between more performance-oriented steering and handling for its soft and easy drive, the Tahoe still sports a surprisingly tight turning circle of just 39 feet, making it relatively easy to maneuver in the city as well.

 Best Negotiating Tactic: Well, there's definitely a 'best way' when it comes to new car buying.
 If you want to get the best bottomline, out-the-door price you need to know exactly who to talk to at the dealership, how to make the contact and how to make this person eager to quickly drop prices as low as possible to get your sale.

 Those of you in the market for a used car may want to check out this article about how to buy a used car at the lowest price.
 It details a super effective buying method, one that often beats down prices to wholesale levels.

 And somewhat related to this, here's another excellent method that identifies Price-Distressed Cars Right On Dealer Lots.
 These are vehicles they are so desperate to unload they would welcome your wholesale offer.

 In addition, you can also try an Open-To-The-Public Car Auction in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
-This article reviews what to expect at open-to-the-public car auctions and how to locate them at no cost in your own area.
+This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.